-It’s an easy craft in which your kids will need to cut out and correctly put together the pieces to make a sweet robot.
+It’s an easy craft in which your little learners will need to cut out and correctly put together the pieces to make a sweet robot.

 This robot template is great for toddlers and preschoolers to use because it’s so simple for them to put together!

 And there’s a color and a plain template – so your little ones can create and customize their own amazing robots!

 It could also make a lovely activity for anyone having a robot themed party!

 Here’s some more simple crafts you may want to check out, if you get a few your little ones can mix and match – who knows what they’ll create!

 I’ve created quite a lot more characters and animals and will be uploading them when I can – so be sure to check back regularly.

 What Skills Can Your Children Learn And Practice?